7Cori7/7Cori7/README.md

 - 👀 I’m interested in ...web development and web design
 - 🌱 I’m currently learning ...everything I can about javaScript and Python
 - 💞️ I’m looking to collaborate on ...any project related to JS
-- 📫 How to reach me ...corinaidl7@gmail.com or corinaidldesign@gmail.com
+- 📫 How to reach me ... corinaidl7@gmail.com or corinaidldesign@gmail.com
 - 😄 Pronouns: ...she/her
-- ⚡ Fun fact: ...banana and peanut butter are my fav confort food 🍌🥜
+- ⚡ Fun fact: ...I don't have a mouth and I must scream

 <!---
 7Cori7/7Cori7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.